itsjavi/storylite/README.md

 ## Limitations

-- Currently there is no support for things such as "auto docs", "code snippets", "knobs", "controls", "actions" or "events".
+- Currently, there is no support for things such as "auto docs", "code snippets", "knobs", "controls", "actions" or "events".
 - It has only been tested with React components, but it should work with any framework that Vite supports.
 Support and/or fixes for Vue, Svelte, Solid, and others is welcome via PRs.